damienzh/latex-template/README.md

 # latex-template
 latex template file for reference
+* template-cn.tex as an example of using Chinese in Latex